 Note for potential graduate students

 I’m always interested in recruiting new post-graduate students, whether at Masters or PhD level.
-We have a fantastic group here, with members from all over the world, and new faces are always welcome.
-Note however that I receive in the order of a hundred enquiries a year, and normally accept only one or two.
+Previous students have come from all over the world.
 Before making a speculative approach, please think about a few questions:

 (a) Why do you want to work with me in particular?
-Empty flattery will get you nowhere — I need to be convinced that you are excited by the same questions, and as eager to find the answers.
+Flattery will get you nowhere — I need to be convinced that you are excited by the same questions, and as eager to find the answers.